HongVince/4TH-PROJECT-SQL-Video-Games/README.md

 1) What are the most popular genres?

-2) Which Publisher owns the majority of the market share?
+2) Which publisher owns the majority of the market share?

-    2a) The Market Share of each Publisher
+    2a) What is the market share of each publisher

-3) Number of Titles of a Particular Genre Released by Year

-4) Year With the Most Titles Released

-### 5)
+3) What is the number of genres released each year?

+4) What year has the most titles released?

+5) How many games did each publisher release?

+6) How many games were developed by each development team?

+7) What is the profit of each publisher?

+8) Which game title has the highest profit?

+9) What is the profit for each genre?

 ## Observations